Use This 8th CPC Salary Calculator:

 This is similar to what happened after the 7th Pay Commission, when arrears for 6–7 months were given later in the year.

-Why This Hike Is Happening
+Why Is This Hike Happening?

 What About the Next DA Hike?